kangzeroo/incan-js/README.md

 ```

 #### Step 3:
-Use the 3 `incan-js` functions to manage your REST hook subscriptions.
+Use the 4 `incan-js` functions to manage your REST hook subscriptions.
+Note that you will unlikely need to use `incan.querySubs()` but its there if you need. `incan.emit()` will be used often.
 ```
 // your 3 incan functions
 incan.addSubs([ resthook_subscription ])
 incan.removeSubs([ resthook_subscription ])
+incan.querySubs(someEvent.resource_id, someEvent.event_id)
 incan.emit(someEvent.resource_id, someEvent.event_id, someEvent.payload)